Determining spacecraft position & velocity using the trilateration of gravitational waves.

 Factors impacting accuracy

-I t is noted that only the accuracy of certain measurements are critical for determining the spacecraft position.
+I t is noted that only the accuracy of certain measurements is critical for determining the spacecraft position.

 The spacecraft’s X coordinate is only reliant upon r1,r2 & x2.
 I.e, the luminosity distance measured from Base Station 1 and 2 and the absolute position of Base Station 2.